 There is no indication that ransomware is going to decrease in the next few years.
 If anything, we are going to see more sophistication and greater ransom demands.
 The encryption being used will be harder to break, and the malware is going to get smarter about grabbing data in cloud storage.
 Organizations are going to want to take a good look at how and from where they allow their employees to access critical corporate data.
 Disaster Recovery practices are going to need to focus more of data denial scenarios than on hardware failure or terrorism scenarios.
 Redundancy alone will not help here.
 Business and technology leaders will need to take a good, hard look at where data resides, how it is backed up, and who has access to it.

 It has already been noted that spear-phishing attacks have been growing against the small business market.
 The truth is that they are growing against firms of all sizes, with some tailoring to the type and size of the organization.
 Business Email Compromise (BEC), where spoofed emails are used to induce an employee to wire funds to a bad guy, are growing in prevalence and sophistication.
 According to the FBI, these “CEO Fraud” scams were responsible for over $1.2 billion loss from October 2013 to August 2015.
 And there is no sign that it is slowing down.
 Organizations will need to prioritize security awareness programs, and also configure their mail systems to reduce or eliminate these types of emails from making it into the system.
 They will also need to tighten up their business processes so that “moving at the speed of business” does not become synonymous for “opening themselves up to massive fraud.”

 Mobile as a gateway to the enterprise

 Protection must be applied at many layers – including the data itself.
 The goal here is not to focus on security as an end to itself.
 It’s not about “doing security,” as much as it is about “conducting business operations securely.”
-And it starts with thinking of security as just a basic part of successful business operations.
+And it starts with keeping an eye on security trends and thinking of a secure network as just a basic part of successful business operations.